dannymartinez02/dannymartinez02/README.md

 ## Hobbies

 In my free time, I love to watch anime (Monogatari Series and Gintama is PEAK) and my favorite series are Breaking Bad, Better Call Saul, Arcane and The Sopranos.
-I also enjoy reading manga and I'm currently working on becoming a mangaka myself.
+I also enjoy reading manga and I'm currently working on becoming a writter myself.

 ## Current Project